 - Other reasons for this error involve an unexpected volume increase or poor IP reputation.

 - 554 CON:B1: This is a permanent error given to IP addresses with poor reputation.
 It may be due to a recent spike in complaints.
 Ensure you are following AOL's Bulk Sender and Best Practices Guidelines as well as their Technical and Policy Requirements.

 - 554 DMARC:AOL: This message failed DMARC verification for an AOL domain.
 For more information please visit AOL Mail updates DMARC policy to REJECT.

-- 554 DMARC:F1: This message failed DMARC Evaluation and is being refused due to the policy provided from the From domain.
+- 554 DMARC:F1: This message failed DMARC Evaluation due to the policy provided from the From domain.
 Ensure that all of your IP addresses and domains are up to date in your SPF and DKIM records.
 You may want to temporarily use a DMARC enforcement policy of p=none until you have identified the cause of the failure.

-- 554 DMARC:TE: This message failed DMARC Evaluation due to an error validating your SPF record, please retry the message.
+- 554 DMARC:TE: This message failed DMARC Evaluation due to an SPF validation error.
 Check your SPF record to ensure it has the proper syntax and includes all sending IP addresses.